 Capital Project Fund.
 Capital project funds are used to account for multi-year budget construction projects of governmental capital assets.
-The Town has one capital project fund: the Beach Capital Reserve Fund.
+The Town has two capital project funds: the Beach Capital Reserve Fund and the Beach Renourishment Capital Project Fund.

 Enterprise Fund.
 Enterprise funds are used to account for operations (a) that are financed and operated in a manner similar to business enterprises - where the intent of the governing body is that the costs (expenses, including depreciation) of providing goods or services to the general public on a continuing basis be financed or recovered primarily through user charges or (b) where the governing body has decided that the periodic determination of revenues earned, expenses incurred, and/or net income is appropriate for capital maintenance, public policy, management control, accountability, or other purposes.
 The Water Fund is the only enterprise fund of the Town.